savanna-projects/rhino-agent/docs/pages/GettingStarted/Deployment.md

 ## Deploy Rhino Server (on Process)
 1. Download the latest [Rhino Agent](https://github.com/savanna-projects/rhino-agent/releases) ZIP file.
-2. Extract the file and place the extracted folder under the location you want to hold Rhino Widget (i.e. C:\Rhino\Widget).
+2. Extract the file and place the extracted folder under the location you want to hold Rhino Agent (i.e. C:\Rhino\Agent).
 3. Navigate into the folder in which you have extracted Rhino Agent.
 4. Run the following command:
 ```